New physics contributions to $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ decays: Introduction

 \section{Introduction}

-Flavor-changing neutral current (FCNC) decays can be generated at the one loop level in the Standard Model (SM).
-As a consequence they are highly suppressed and thus they are best candidate to probe New Physics(NP) beyond the SM.
-These decays include the purely isospin-violating decays $\bar{B}_s \rightarrow \phi \,\pi\,(\rho^0 ) $, $\bar{B}_s \rightarrow \pi\, \eta(\eta') $ and $\bar{B}_s \rightarrow \rho^0\, \eta(\eta') $ that are dominated by electroweak penguins\cite{Fleischer:1994rs,Deshpande:1994yd,Chen:1998dta,Cheng:2009mu}.
+The purely isospin-violating decays $\bar{B}_s \rightarrow \phi \,\pi\,(\rho^0 ) $, $\bar{B}_s \rightarrow \pi\, \eta(\eta') $ and $\bar{B}_s \rightarrow \rho^0\, \eta(\eta') $ are dominated by the electroweak penguins\cite{Fleischer:1994rs,Deshpande:1994yd,Chen:1998dta,Cheng:2009mu}.
+These penguins are small in the standard model and can serve as a probe of new physics beyond the standard model.
 The decay modes $\bar{B}_s \rightarrow \phi \,\pi\,(\rho^0 ) $ have been studied within SM in different frameworks such as QCD factorization as in Refs.\cite{Beneke:2003zv,Hofer:2010ee}, in PQCD as in Ref.\cite{Ali:2007ff} and using Soft Collinear Effective Theory (SCET) as in Refs.\cite{Wang:2008rk,Faisel:2011kq}.
 The study has been extended to include NP models namely, a modified $Z^0$ penguin, a model with an additional $U(1)'$~ gauge symmetry and the MSSM using QCDF \cite{Hofer:2010ee}.
 In addition, the investigation of NP in these decay modes has been recently extended to include supersymmetric models with non-universal A-term \cite{Faisel:2011kq} and two Higgs doublet models (2HDMs)\cite{Faisel:2013nra} using SCET.
-The results of these studies showed that the additional $Z\,'$ boson of the $U(1)'$~ gauge symmetry with couplings to leptons switched off can lead to an enhancement in their branching ratios up to an order of magnitude making these decays are very interesting for LHCb and future $B$ factories searches \cite{Hofer:2010ee}.
+The results of these studies showed that the additional $Z\,'$ boson of the $U(1)'$~ gauge symmetry with couplings to leptons switched off can lead to an enhancement in their Branching Ratios (BR) up to an order of magnitude making these decays are interesting for LHCb and future $B$ factories searches \cite{Hofer:2010ee}.